Quanqi Du

 About Quanqi

-I received my B.A. in English with a concentration in Scientific English from Zhengzhou University, China, a member of both the national Project 211 and the Double First-Class Initiative (2017, 2022).
+I received my Bachelor's in English with a concentration in Scientific English from Zhengzhou University, China, a member of both the national Project 211 and the Double First-Class Initiative (2017, 2022).
 My undergraduate training combined linguistics, translation, and scientific communication, laying the groundwork for my interdisciplinary approach to language and emotion.